Compendium solar spectrum formation: NLS+NLW+NLT chromosphere spectrum

 That filaments may reform in place as happened after the exemplary failed Rosetta eruption of \citetads{2021ApJ...914L...8M} also suggests dynamic refurbishment.}.
 At high resolution and fast cadence ALMA may also diagnose their formation including frequent refurbishment and accompanying retarded-opacity visibility.

-\paragraphrr{Chromospheric and coronal heating} An opinionated text as this should address ``one of the longest standing unsolved mysteries in all of astrophysics''\,\footnote{J.T.
+\paragraphrr{Chromospheric and coronal heating} An opinionated\footnote{Or worse, witness {\em ``\ldots one of the chief `troublemakers' and `revisionists' in modern solar physics R.~Rutten\ldots''} on \linkpdfpage{https://robrutten.nl/rrweb/rjr-archive/books/rbtsa2013.pdf} {82}{p.\,81} of \citetweb{https://robrutten.nl/rrweb/rjr-archive/books/rbtsa2013.pdf} {Teplitskaya2013} found and scanned by A.V.\,Sukhorukov.} text as this should address {\em ``one of the longest standing unsolved mysteries in all of astrophysics''}\,\footnote{J.T.
 Schmelz, ISSI talk July 2021 for a covid-zoom audience.}, certainly a text harping on the chromosphere since generally the blame for coronal heating is sought there -- while heating the chromosphere to observed temperatures is less glamorous but requires more energy for its larger mass.

 The literature on outer-atmosphere heating is bewilderingly varied.
 The traditional emphasis for the coronal part is on loop modeling following \citetads{1978ApJ...220..643R} debating AC (Alfv\'enic wave) versus DC (reconnection) mechanisms, both dictated by dynamical fluxtube topography in the photosphere.
 Chromospheric heating is attributed to a yet wider variety of agents.
 However, regarding the chromosphere as a layer (not dynamically structured and pervaded) and coronal loops as homogeneous structures (not dynamically multistrand and multithermal) both seem as misleading as regarding the photosphere a plane-parallel layer without convection, waves, magnetism.